robole/title-sequences/readme.md

 View the [codepen](https://codepen.io/robjoeol/full/yLvopZe).

-#### How was this made?

-I explain how in this article, [How to create a slick CSS animation from The Marvelous Mrs Maisel (TV series title sequence)](https://www.roboleary.net/2022/05/23/how-to-make-a-slick-animation-the-marvelous-mrs-maisel-title-sequence.html)!
+#### Implementation notes

 It is a CSS animation.
+You can my [notes](https://www.roboleary.net/2022/05/23/how-to-make-a-slick-animation-the-marvelous-mrs-maisel-title-sequence.html) for more info.

 #### Attribution